30 Mar 2016

 Machine learning and anticipating the ripple effect

-The ability to fulfill user-specific tasks will shift AI from novelty to becoming the brand advocate personified.
+The ability to fulfil user-specific tasks will shift AI from novelty to becoming the brand advocate personified.

 Connor Brownell, Strategy